Thủy Bồ incident: Description

 The village was reported by villagers as friendly to U.S. forces before the battle.

 On 31 January, Company H, 2nd Battalion, 1st Marines, was patrolling the area and at midday approached the hamlet of Thuy Bo when they were engaged by a Viet Cong (VC) main force battalion.
 The Marines were pinned down by .50 caliber machine gun and other automatic weapons fire from the hamlet and the Company commander Captain Edwin J. Banks called in air and artillery support on the VC.
-At 13:30 Captain Banks requested the Marines' quick reaction force to reinforce their position, but even with these reinforcements the Marines were unable to advance or withdraw and remained engaged with the VC until nightfall.
+At 13:30 Banks requested the Marines' quick reaction force to reinforce their position, but even with these reinforcements the Marines were unable to advance or withdraw and remained engaged with the VC until nightfall.
 The following morning the Marines assaulted into Thuy Bo but were met by only scattered fire as the VC had withdrawn during the night.

 By their own accounts the Marines had proceeded to "fire on anything that moves".
 Some of the villagers were killed during the initial assault, but the next morning villagers from Thuy Bo allege that massacres had occurred in which women, children, infants and some old men were killed deliberately and at close range after the VC had left.
-Prior estimates of civilian dead ranged from 100–400, from a handful of reports and allegations, but the village itself has recorded and memorialised 145 civilians killed, primarily women, children and old men.
+Prior estimates of civilian dead ranged from 100 to 400, from a handful of reports and allegations, but the village itself has recorded and memorialised 145 civilians killed, primarily women, children and old men.

 From 1–2 February Vietnamese villagers brought 18 wounded villagers and the bodies of 22 dead who had been injured or killed by air, artillery and small-arms fire to the 2/1 Marines command post.
 Following an investigation the Battalion concluded that "these were a regrettable corollary to the fighting".

-Marines casualties were 5 dead and 26 wounded while VC losses were estimated at 101 killed.
+Marines casualties were five dead and 26 wounded while VC losses were estimated at 101 killed.
 The loss ratio was noted by writer Nick Turse as being unusually high.